ooni/probe-cli/docs/design/dd-003-step-by-step.md

 runs in weird networks where censorship may cause OONI to become stuck; see, for example, [ooni/probe#1609](https://github.com/ooni/probe/issues/1609)).

-All network connections we create in OONI (be them for measuring or for communicating with support services) have these concerns.
+All network connections we create in OONI (for measuring or communicating with support services) have these concerns.
 Measurement code has additional responsibilities, such as collecting and interpreting the network observations.
-Separation of concerns therefore suggests that measurement code be implemented by other packages using netxlite as a dependency.
+Therefore, separation of concerns suggests that measurement code be implemented by other packages using netxlite as a dependency.